 Change Blower Speeds:

 When using a leaf blower, you will likely be spanning an area with different types of ground surfaces.
 Some are hard with little friction, like concrete.
-And other surfaces aren’t hard, like grass or woodchips, and those have plenty of friction.

 When blowing off paved surfaces, drop the speed down a bit.
 The leaves travel much more quickly on these surfaces, and the last thing you need is your pile of leaves to fly everywhere except where they’re supposed to.
 The low speed will also save battery life on blowers.